baboquivari/reddit-style-forum/README.md

 # Northcoders News

 Update (18th Feb 2019): Northcoders have recently decommissioned the API that this app hooks into so I'm currently fixing it.
-I've built a new API (hosted here: https://northcoders-news-tony-sian-api.herokuapp.com/api) and have currently got the front-page working.
+I've built a new API (hosted here: https://northcoders-news-tony-sian-api.herokuapp.com/api) and have got the front-page working.
 Just need to fix the article pages :)

 ```
 https://nc-news-tony-sian.herokuapp.com